michelled/weavly.org/src/activities/adventures-on-the-stormy-sea.md

 ## Steps

 1. Select the activity link above.
-2. Talk about if you have ever been in Atlantic Canada or anywhere else that reminds you of this place?
+2. Talk about if you have ever been in Atlantic Canada or anywhere else that reminds you of this place.
 3. If you have, share stories about when and where it happened and how you felt.
 4. Work with your partner to plan a way to take your fishing boat from its current position to the school of cod fish.
 As you go on this path, you need to avoid hitting the village shores, the whale, the icebergs and the stormy waters.
 5. When you get to the fish, build a program to make your fishing boat take the fish to the fish processing plant, the red building in the top right corner.